Brandon Crawford Player Props: Giants vs. Mariners

-The San Francisco Giants, including Brandon Crawford (.235 on-base percentage in past 10 games, 62 points below season-long percentage), battle starter Logan Gilbert and the Seattle Mariners at Oracle Park, Tuesday at 4:35 PM ET.
+Brandon Crawford -- with a slugging percentage of .194 in his past 10 games (including no home runs) -- will be in action for the San Francisco Giants versus the Seattle Mariners, with Tommy Milone on the mound, on July 5 at 9:05 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Mariners.
+He had a hitless showing in his last game (0-for-3) against the Mariners.

 Brandon Crawford Game Info & Props vs. the Mariners